-READ MOER – How to Manage Studies with Music Production?
+READ MORE – How to Manage Studies with Music Production?

 Music Improves Physical Performance

-As said above, synchronising your body movements to the bpm of a song can help to boost your performance, increase stamina.
-Runners prefer to listen to music while running to not only to run faster but they feel more motivated and show greater endurance.
+As said above, synchronizing your body movements to the bpm of a song can help to boost your performance, and increase stamina.
+Runners prefer to listen to music while running not only to run faster but they feel more motivated and show greater endurance.
 A 125-150 bpm song would be ideal for any kind of workout.

-Moreover, some runners combine their playlist with some relaxing and soothing songs to listen before their stretch, and they switch to high bpm songs while they are sprinting.
-So, its pretty obvious now that music is the best performance enhancer, with no side effects except don’t run into someone while running on the street.
+Moreover, some runners combine their playlists with some relaxing and soothing songs to listen to before their stretch, and they switch to high bpm songs while they are sprinting.
+So, it’s pretty obvious now that music is the best performance enhancer, with no side effects except don’t run into someone while running on the street.